microsoft/terraform-provider-azuredevops/website/docs/r/area.html.markdown

 * `project_id` - (Required) The ID of the project.
 Changing this forces a new resource to be created.
 * `name` - (Required) The name of the area path node.
 Must conform to [naming restrictions](https://learn.microsoft.com/en-us/azure/devops/organizations/settings/about-areas-iterations?view=azure-devops#naming-restrictions).
 * `parent_id` - (Optional) The integer ID of the parent area node.
 If not specified, the area is created at the root level.
 Changing this forces a new resource to be created.
-Use the `id` attribute of another `azuredevops_area` resource.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - The integer ID of the area path node.
-* `full_path` - The full path of the area, relative to the project (e.g., `/Engineering/Frontend`).
+* `path` - The path of the area, relative to the project root (e.g., `/Engineering/Frontend`).

 ## Import